 - 5. The Commissioning Framework and Strategy document is the first presentation of the work of the Council with its partners to take forward our commissioning activity in the coming years.
 The purpose of the Framework is to: - analyse the strategic health and social care issues facing Dudley Primary Care Trust (PCT) and Dudley Metropolitan Borough Council (MBC) and translate them into a commissioning framework - identify the strategic direction for commissioning services for the next 5 years - agree key strategic goals in terms of population health, quality, patient experience and finance. - identify a clear set of commissioning priorities and actions that will enable the strategic health issues to be addressed. - 6.
 The local community in Dudley were engaged at the start of this work through a variety of means: - three "Think Tank" sessions in June 2007 for over 200 Dudley people as patients, users of care services, carers, or part of the wider public as well as staff and clinicians.
 The people who attended were invited to think about a range of scenarios in Dudley based on economic and social development and the needs that we all might have as we go through life's course.
 These events were also highlighted through an interview on BBC Radio WM with Council and PCT staff. - a specific event for the community and voluntary and community sector at which 22 different groups were represented - a questionnaire for staff and management groups to reflect on connected themes - 7.
 A broad and initial Joint Strategic Needs Assessment (JSNA) was also undertaken to influence the work and builds on work done in both children's and adults services.
-A copy of this is also available to the Member's Library.
 From April 2008, there will be a statutory requirement for Directors of Adult Social Services, Children's Services and Public Health to work together to produce a JSNA.
-Key messages from the activity undertaken in Dudley to prepare for this are: - demography: we have to respond to the demographic challenge of an ageing population. - health risks: we need to acknowledge that there will be more long term illnesses and that circulatory disease and cancer are the two "big killers", and that the rise in obesity and the increase in alcohol related disease are high risks. - work and the economy: our health is better if we have a job and access to skills therefore, putting energy into prevention is a key aim. - housing: decent homes promotes the likelihood of a positive experience of good health. - social care provision: needs to continue to promote people's independence as part of ensuring the provision of care closer to home. - new technologies: need to be exploited to their best effect in the context of some expensive healthcare treatments.
+Key messages from the activity undertaken in Dudley to prepare for this are: - demography: we have to respond to the demographic challenge of an ageing population. - health risks: we need to acknowledge that there will be more long term illnesses and that circulatory disease and cancer are the two "big killers". - work and the economy: our health is better if we have a job and access to skills therefore, putting energy into prevention is a key aim. - housing: decent homes promotes the likelihood of a positive experience of good health. - social care provision: needs to continue to promote people's independence as part of ensuring the provision of care closer to home. - new technologies: need to be exploited to their best effect in the context of some expensive healthcare treatments.